typofx/roadmap-v2/README.md

 What can we improve?

-Add links on each task
+Add a link on each task